-In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against “range riders”
+In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against ‘range riders’

 Scotten didn’t get a state contract in 2019 because of the investigation.
 Still he rode for some of his neighbors, he said, including the Diamond M Ranch.
 He continued to ride, he said, because he believes the wolf issue represents a bigger threat.

-“It’s (wolves) used as a political ploy,” he said.
+“It’s [wolves] used as a political ploy,” he said.
 “It’s used as a weapon to try to remove grazing on public lands, and if you sit back and do absolutely nothing about it, you’re basically allowing the other side to take control.
 And for me that’s unacceptable.”